 Homeowners need to know that they have remedies for the damage that their homes have suffered, whether this knowledge is gained through experience or through an informative flier.

 Homeowners no longer need to be lost and alone.
 They have somewhere they can turn and someone they can count on for help.

-If you are a homeowner and have suffered any of the above mentioned medical effects within the past few months or have witnessed smoke and ash on your property as a result of the fire, please do not hesitate to contact us.
+If you are a homeowner and have suffered any of the above-mentioned medical effects within the past few months or have witnessed smoke and ash on your property as a result of the fire, please do not hesitate to contact our firm.

 Legal One Law Group, APC, is at 121 W. Lexington, Suite 307, Glendale, CA 91203.
 For information, call (818) 446-2009 or email us.
 Nothing in this article is intended, nor should be construed, as legal advice.
 Articles and hosted comments are available for general educational purposes only and should not be used to assess a specific legal situation.
 Nor does any comment on an article create an attorney-client relationship.